lisa-lumos/Snowflake/04-databases-tables-views.md

 ## External Tables
 The data in an external table is stored in files in an external stage.
 It stores metadata about the data files (filename, version identifier, ...), so you can query a file in an external stage as if it were inside a database.
 Can access data supported by COPY INTO statements.

-This metadata can be manually refreshed (charged as cloud services), or configured to auto-refresh using event notifications from your cloud service (within snowpipe charges).
+This metadata can be manually refreshed (charged as cloud services), or configured to auto-refresh using event notifications (cloud messaging) from your cloud service (within snowpipe charges).
 AUTO_REFRESH_REGISTRATION_HISTORY table function, EXTERNAL_TABLES View, etc shows history of metadata and credits consumption.

 External tables are read-only.
 Views/materialized views can be created based on them.